FredKSchott/pika-pack/README.md

 </p>
 <br/>

-## What is Pika?
+## What is @pika/pack?

-**@pika/pack is a new, holistic approach to package building that replaces complex tooling config with simple, pluggable builders.**
+**Pack is a new, holistic approach to package building that replaces complex tooling config with simple, pluggable builders.**

 Authoring JavaScript in 2013 was simple: Write JavaScript and hit `npm publish`.